 Challenge mechanisms are available for many academic courses at the discretion of the student's Associate Dean.
 Students must have had similar content in a prior academic graduate program.
 Courses that are challenged require tuition payment equal to that of taking the entire course.
-Intent to challenge a course must be declared at the time of enrollment in the FNU and will be included as a part of the student's program of study.
+Intent to challenge a course must be declared at the time of enrollment in FNU and will be included as a part of the student's program of study.
 Students may challenge a maximum of six (6) credits total, including both academic and clinical courses.

 The challenge option includes an assessment of theory and content contained within the most currently revised didactic course.
 This may include examinations and/or other required assignments as defined by the Course Coordinator responsible for that content area.
 Students should review the course being challenged to guide their study prior to the challenge examinations.
 A passing score of 80% on these examinations and/or assignments enables the student to receive credit for a didactic course.
-A score of less than 80% on the challenge examinations and examinations.
+A score of less than 80% on the challenge examinations requires the student to take the course and submit all required Graded Assignments and examinations.